Nadine Smith

-Nadine Smith is an LGBT activist and has been the executive director of Equality Florida since its inception in 1997 and serves as a legislative lobbyist, living in Tallahassee during session.
+Nadine Smith (born August 27, 1965) is an LGBT activist and has been the executive director of Equality Florida since its inception in 1997 and serves as a legislative lobbyist, living in Tallahassee during session.
 In 1986, Smith served on the founding board of the International Gay and Lesbian Organization.
 Smith has been recognized as a national leader by organizations including: National Gay and Lesbian Task Force, Human Rights Campaign, Human Rights Task Force of Florida, National Center for Lesbian Rights (NCLR) and the National Black Lesbian and Gay Leadership Forum.

 A former journalist, Smith has written syndicated columns for various gay and mainstream publications.
 Smith was an award-winning investigative journalist for WUSF, the National Public Radio affiliate in Tampa, and later became a reporter for the Tampa Tribune.
 Smith also freelanced for national and local publications.

+Early life and education

+Smith was born in Bangor, Maine but her family relocated to Panama City, Florida when she was young.
+She graduated from Rutherford High School.

+After graduating high school, Smith attended the U.S. Air Force Academy in Panama City.
+She later left after the passage of Don't Ask, Don't Tell in 1993.

+Smith graduated from the University of South Florida with a degree in Mass Communication in 1987.